singularityhub/singularity-python/README.md

 An [interactive demo](https://singularityware.github.io/singularity-python/examples/similar_tree/) is also available.

+### Build your container
+More information coming soon.

 ### Functions Provided
 You can also use the library as a module, and import singularity-python functions into your application.